Call Us: (757) 962-0419

 Don’t Smoke Indoors

 Smoking indoors significantly increases the accumulation of tar and nicotine in air ducts, compromising indoor air quality and energy efficiency.
-Even with an air purifier, smoke particles can settle on sheet metal surfaces within the HVAC system, requiring more frequent inspections and antimicrobial treatments.
+Even with an air purifier, smoke particles can settle on surfaces within the HVAC system, requiring more frequent inspections and antimicrobial treatments.
 To maintain a healthier home environment and reduce the need for extensive duct cleaning, it’s crucial to establish a strict no-smoking policy indoors.

 Avoid DIY Deep Cleaning